 Below are a few snippets of some of the activities we’ve done with my 5yo daughter.
 I try to cover as many areas as possible, but we are never in a rush.
 I feel that it is still essential for the child to have plenty of time for playing, reading, listening to the stories.
 I aim to create as many opportunities for open-ended play as possible.
-To balance out time we spend at home she has music and swimming lesson and attends local forest school.
+To balance out the time we spend at home she has music and swimming lesson and attends local forest school.

-Montessori classroom structure is reflected in our home environment which helps to organise and plan learning process.
-Primary areas we focus on are Practical Life, Fine Motor, Language, Math, Geography, Science and Art.
+Montessori classroom structure is reflected in our home environment which helps to organise and plan the learning process.
+Primary areas we focus on are Practical Life, Fine Motor, Language, Math, Geography, Science, and Art.

 Practical life activities are centred around learning to master everyday skills that assist the child to become more self-sufficient.
 As children grow and develop, practical life experiences lay a solid foundation for them to become masters of their free time.
-They do not rely on parents and others to organise and fill in their free time.
+They do not rely on parents and others to organise and fill it in.
 Learning to be independent early on in life enables them to have zero time for boredom.
 I can honestly say I have not seen once my daughter looks like she is bored.
 From the moment she wakes up her hands are busy, whether it is drawing, playing with LEGO, preparing a snack, or reading.
 This is why my primary goal is to teach as many skills as possible so she can master them in her own time.
 I am talking about such things as weaving, sewing, cooking, gardening, etc.

 Reading practice using Montessori Nature printable cards – Rhyming Words – Montessori Pink, Blue and Green Series.